Convert a NumPy array to LaTeX

 Output string

-With the NumPy function np.eye, we can create an identity matrix of the desired dimensions, and this seems to be a good way to test our functions.
+Using the NumPy function np.eye, we can create an identity matrix of the desired dimensions, making it a convenient tool for testing our functions.

 Code